picwell/auto_pr_versioning/README.md

 _VERSION = _VERSION.strip() if _VERSION else 'v0.0.0'
 ```
 instead of hard coding it

-That's really it.
-Steps 2 and 3 will only need to be created once, then it
-should be reusable for new repos.

 ## How to version your repo then